naninovel/docs/docs/guide/configuration.md

 Auto Arrange On Add | True | Whether to evenly distribute characters by X-axis when adding a new character without a specified position.
 Default Metadata | Object Ref | Metadata to use by default when creating character actors and custom metadata for the created actor ID doesn't exist.
 Metadata | Object Ref | Metadata to use when creating character actors with specific IDs.
-Avatar Loader | Character Avatars- (Project, Local) | Configuration of the resource loader used with character avatar texture resources.
+Avatar Loader | Character Avatars- (Addressable, Project) | Configuration of the resource loader used with character avatar texture resources.
 Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.
 Default Easing | Smooth Step | Eeasing function to use by default for all the actor modifications (changing appearance, position, tint, etc).